netgen/local-development-setup/memcached/README.md

 ps aux | grep memcached
 ```

-You should see it's process there, altogether with the port on which it
+You should see its process there, altogether with the port on which it
 listens to (default `11211`).

 Then you can `telnet` to it with: